Theta correspondence and the Borisov-Gunnells relations: Preliminaries on the modular curve

-where $\Z[C_N]$ is the $\Z$-module generated by the set of cusps $C_N$.
-At each cusp, a generator is given by a loop that goes once around the cusp, oriented such that the boundary map sends the fundamental class $1 \in H_2(\YBS,\partial \YBS;\Z)$ to $1$ at each cusp.
+where $\C[C_N]$ is the $\C$-vector space generated by the cusps $C_N$.
+At each cusp, a generator is the closed modular cap $\Ccal_r$, oriented such that the boundary map sends the fundamental class $1 \in H_2(\YBS,\partial \YBS;\C)$ to $\Ccal_r$ at each cusp.
 We get a long exact sequence